hotosm/osm-export-tool/README.md

 [![CircleCI](https://circleci.com/gh/hotosm/osm-export-tool.svg?style=svg)](https://circleci.com/gh/hotosm/osm-export-tool)

-The **Export Tool** creates OpenStreetMap exports for GIS programs and mobile devices.
-It outputs files in various tabular formats based on an input area of interest polygon and a selection of OpenStreetMap tags.
-It is synchronized minutely with the main OSM database, so exports can be created to accompany real-time humanitarian mapping efforts.
+The **Export Tool** is a web service that generates exports of OpenStreetMap (OSM) data for use in Geographic Information System (GIS) programs and mobile devices.
+The tool allows users to define an area of interest using a polygon and select OSM tags to include in the export.
+The tool then generates tabular files in various formats, such as CSV or GeoJSON, containing the OSM data within the specified area and tags.

+One of the most important features of the Export Tool is its synchronization with the main OSM database.
+The tool is updated minutely, which means that it reflects changes made to the OSM database in near-real time.
+This makes the Export Tool a valuable resource for humanitarian mapping efforts that require up-to-date OSM data.

+In addition to creating GIS files, the Export Tool also includes features such as periodic exports for humanitarian organizations and email notifications for when exports are complete.
+The tool also includes a user-friendly interface with error reporting and geometry drawing/uploading, built on OpenLayers.

 ![screenshot](doc/screenshot.png)